Newark Healthcare Ctr in Newark, OH

 • pro Newark Rehabilitation has a wonderfully caring staff.

-• pro The Newark Rehab staff is warm and friendly, making families feel comfortable admitting their loved ones.
+• pro The Newark Rehab staff are warm and friendly, and families feel comfortable admitting their loved ones.

-• pro The staff is caring and always willing to help, with a genuine sense that they want the best for everyone.
+• pro The staff are caring and always willing to help, and they take pride in their work.

-• pro The team at the facility has been absolutely amazing to work with, always putting residents' needs first and going above and beyond.
+• pro The team at the facility is absolutely amazing, putting residents' needs first and going above and beyond.

 Cons